samskillman/ramble/lib/ramble/docs/results.rst

 For these plots, common operations are supported such as log axis, data grouping, and idealized line plotting.

-While this functionality is very useful and powerful, it is not intended as a wholesale replacement for uploading the data into more advanced offline analysis tools.

 ^^^^^^^^^^^^^^^
 Strong and Weak Scaling Plots
 ^^^^^^^^^^^^^^^